 Monmouth’s Rebellion worried James II so much that in June of 1685 he ordered Lord Dartmouth to raise a Regiment of Fusiliers; so called because he decreed that it should be armed with the ‘snap-hance’ musket which was the same as the French ‘fusil’.
 The King referred to this Regiment, which was formed at the Tower of London, as ‘Our Royal Regiment of Fuzileers’.

-The Regiment became the 7th of Foot, the Royal Fusiliers (City of London Regiment) and other infantry regiments subsequently became Fusiliers, the most famous of which, the Royal Northumberland (5th of Foot), Lancashire (XX of Foot) and in the 1960s the Royal Warwickshire (6th of Foot) together with the Royal Fusiliers formed the Royal Regiment of Fusilier in 1968 (England’s Finest).
+The Regiment became the 7th of Foot, the Royal Fusiliers (City of London Regiment).
+Other infantry regiments subsequently became Fusiliers, the most famous of which were the Royal Northumberland (5th of Foot), Lancashire (XX of Foot) and in the 1960s the Royal Warwickshire (6th of Foot).
+These, together with the Royal Fusiliers, came together in 1968 to form the Royal Regiment of Fusilier in 1968 – England’s infantry at its very best.